kathrin77/iff/readme.txt

 The v2_normalised Version works with normalized data input and delivers much better results.

 Prerequisites:
-You need to have perl installed to run this.
+You need to have perl and libxml2 installed to run this.
-Developed with Strawberry Perl v5.28.1
+Developed with Strawberry Perl v5.28.1 (LibXML is included).
 For Strawberry Perl (Windows):
 To include Path to .\Code in @INC (Windows) see: https://perlmaven.com/how-to-change-inc-to-find-perl-modules-in-non-standard-locations

 How to use the script:
+Open the script with an editor and choose the data file that you want to run it with (line 50ff.)
 The script can be called on the command line like this: cd v2_normalised perl sru-swissbib.pl